ebarylko/cmpt-354/cheat-sheet.md

 EXCEPT ALL - takes the proper difference of sets R and S. $\{1, 2, 1, 3\} - \{1, 2\} = \{1, 3\}

+Quantified subqueries:

+Where x op ALL(subquery): true iff for all t in the results of the subquery, x op t.

+Where x op ANY/SOME(subquery): true iff for for at least one t in the results of the subquery, x op t.

+Order of keywords:

+SELECT
+FROM
+WHERE
+GROUP BY
+HAVING
+ORDER BY

+Remember: ORDER BY automatically sorts ascending.
+To change this, you must add DESC to the attribute being ordered by.

+Outer joins:

+Full outer join: gives the result of $R \bowtie S$ plus the addition of any tuples from R and S which did not have a common attribute between them.

+Left outer join: gives the result of $R \bowtie S$ plus the addition of the dangling R tuples padded with NULL values.

+Left outer join: gives the result of $R \bowtie S$ plus the addition of the dangling S tuples padded with NULL values.

+Syntax: A (FULL | RIGHT | LEFT) OUTER JOIN B ON p, where p is the predicate determining if the join should occur.

+Inserting values:

+INSERT INTO table VALUES [value to be inserted]

+INSERT INTO table [result of a subquery]

+Delete values:

+DELETE FROM table: removes everything in the table

+DELETE FROM table [condition]: removes items from the table which satisfy the condition

+Updating values:

+The values must already exist in the table.

+UPDATE table_name SET new_value_assignments [WHERE condition]: performs the new value assignments to the given table if the condition is true.

+Creating tables:

+CREATE TABLE table_name (
+attribute declarations
+)

+For attribute declarations, the format is name type constraint

+Constraints:

+Help assure certain qualities about your data and helps the DBMS optimize.

+NOT NULL: attribute can not be NULL

+PRIMARY KEY: attribute is primary key (a primary key can never be NULL).
+At most one primary key per table.

+UNIQUE: attribute is unique among all other instances of the relation.
+Can have any amount of unique keys in a table.

+To form a primary key with multiple attributes, you must put into the table creation PRIMARY KEY(attribute list)

+Referenced keys in a table must refer to a primary key.

+Referencing a foreign key:

+Name type constraint REFERENCES table(attributes) or FOREIGN KEY (attributes) REFERENCES table(attributes) (second form mustbe below the other attribute declarations)

+Maintaining referential integrity:

+If table A has a foreign key in table B, then if we add or update a tuple in A such that the foreign key does not point to a value existing in B, the DBMS will reject that.

+If we delete or update a tuple in B, then there are three options:

+1. The tuple in A that depended on the value in B is deleted
+2. The tuple in A that depended on the value in B is updated to match the deleted/updated tuple in B (if v is deleted in B, then t in A is deleted.
+If v is updated, then t is updated)
+3. The tuple in A has the value that refers to a tuple in B to NULL regardless if the tuple in B was updated/deleted

+Syntax: attr_a references table(attr_b) [on update set (null | cascade)] [on delete set (null | cascade)]